fcb1899v/railway_crossing/README.md

 2. Check the application structure
 3. Review the customization options
 4. Start with the `main.dart` file to understand the app flow
+5. Explore the comprehensive English documentation in the codebase

 ---